Leucoptera lathyrifoliella

 Leucoptera lathyrifoliella is a moth in the Lyonetiidae family.
-It is found in Finland, Germany and England.
+It is found in England, Finland, Germany, Slovakia, and Romania.

-The moth differs from Leucoptera laburnella as follows : forewings with postmedian costal bar longer, touching yellow upper margin of post-tornal spot, dark edgings sharper-marked, apex of wing dark fuscous; hindwings rather dark grey.
+The moth differs from Leucoptera laburnella as follows: forewings with postmedian costal bar longer, touching yellow upper margin of post-tornal spot, dark edgings sharper-marked, apex of wing dark fuscous; hindwings rather dark grey.

 The larvae feed on Lathyrus linifolius, Lathyrus pratensis and Lathyrus sylvestris.
 They mine the leaves of their host plant.
 The mine has the form of a flat, upper-surface, oval blotch without a preceding gallery, with clear greenish frass.
 There may be more than one mine in a single leaflet sometimes merging.
 Pupation takes place outside of the mine.